Five things we learned from the weekend's league action

 For as long as Shaun Patton has been on the Donegal panel, there has never been a question over who fills the number one jersey, unshiftable between the sticks under four different managerial regimes.
 And that may well still be the case when he comes back from injury, although Jim McGuinness said after the win over Armagh that he’s going to be a while out of action yet.

-It has been clear for a while though that even if they have to go with their second choice, Gavin Mulreavy, for an extended period, Donegal will be fine.
+It has been clear for a while though that even if they have to go with their second choice, Gavin Mulreany, for an extended period, Donegal will be fine.
 Jason McGee was Man of the Match on Sunday, with Finnbarr Roarty probably not too far behind in the shake-up.
-But Mulreavy was foot-perfect throughout, making three excellent saves, including on Oisin Conaty’s 67th-minute penalty.
+But Mulreany was foot-perfect throughout, making three excellent saves, including on Oisin Conaty’s 67th-minute penalty.

 “Patton will be sweating now,” teased McGee after the game.
 Whether that turns out to be true or not, it’s a live question in Donegal for the first time in eight years.